 Sec.
-3-225 - Cat and Dog Breeding License.
-(Add licensing in chapter 13)
+3-2254 - Cat and Dog Breeding License.
+(If adopted, will need to add licensing in Chapter 13)

-(1) Every person within the City owning, possessing, controlling, harboring, or keeping any dog or cat for any length of time shall first obtain a city breeding license before the animal becomes pregnant or has delivered any offspring.
+Every person within the City owning, possessing, controlling, harboring, or keeping any dog or cat for any length of time shall first obtain a city breeding license before the animal becomes pregnant or has delivered any offspring.
 The license will be available through the city clerk's office.
 The issuance of a breeding license shall allow for one (1) litter from the licensed animal for each calendar year.
 Delivery of any animals, no matter the number or their outcome, shall count for the allowed annual litter.
 Each additional pregnancy or additional litter shall be considered an additional violation of this section.
 The transportation of an animal from its primary residence for the apparent intent of attempting to defeat the requirements of this section shall not be a valid exemption.

 Sec.
-3-2263. - Penalties.
+3-2253. - Penalties.